+III.
 Limitations / Requirements1

-An Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) is not considered to be a nursing facility.
+A. An Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) is not considered to be a nursing facility.

-- I. Preadmission Screening Resident Review - A. The Preadmission Screening Resident Review (PASRR) program is a federal statutory requirement (refer to 42 CFR 483 Subpart C) that mandates the review of every individual who applies to or resides in a Medicaid-certified nursing facility, regardless of the source of payment for nursing facility services. - B. In accordance with 42 CFR 483.106, all applicants to and residents of Medicaid-certified nursing facilities shall be screened through the Level I and, if appropriate, the Level II process. - 1.
-Level I Screens - a.
+IV.
+Preadmission Screening Resident Review

+- A. The Preadmission Screening Resident Review (PASRR) program is a federal statutory requirement (refer to 42 CFR 483 Subpart C) that mandates the review of every individual who applies to or resides in a Medicaid-certified nursing facility, regardless of the source of payment for nursing facility services. - B. In accordance with 42 CFR 483.106, all applicants to and residents of Medicaid-certified nursing facilities shall be screened through the Level I and, if appropriate, the Level II process.

+1. Level I Screens

+a.
 Federal law (42 CFR 483.128) mandates that states provide a Level I screen for all applicants to Medicaid-certified nursing facilities to identify residents with serious mental illness (SMI), intellectual and developmental disabilities (IDD), or a related condition (RC).
-For residents with no evidence or diagnosis of SMI, IDD, or RC, the initial Level I screen remains valid unless there is a significant change in status. - 2.
-Level II Screens - a.
+For residents with no evidence or diagnosis of SMI, IDD, or RC, the initial Level I screen remains valid unless there is a significant change in status.

+2. Level II Screens

+- a.
 Any applicant to a Medicaid-certified nursing facility whose Level I screen indicates the possible presence of SMI, IDD, or RC must undergo a Level II screen.
-Level II screens are federally mandated (42 CFR 483.128) to be performed on-site and prior to admission to the nursing facility. - b.
+Level II screens are to be performed on-site and prior to admission to the nursing facility. - b.
 After a resident receives a Level II evaluation, the resident no longer needs to receive an Annual Resident Review (ARR) to evaluate the resident's continuing need for nursing facility care or specialized SMI, IDD, or RC services.
+Congress repealed the Federal requirement for annual reviews in 1996.

+WellCare[®]

-Congress repealed the Federal requirement for annual reviews in 1996. - C. Nursing facilities are responsible for identifying significant changes in the resident's status.
-The following applies: - 1.
-A significant change shall require referral for a PASRR evaluation if a mental illness, intellectual and developmental disability, or related condition is present or is suspected to be present.
+C. Nursing facilities are responsible for identifying significant changes in the resident's status.
+The following applies:

+- 1. A significant change shall require referral for a PASRR evaluation if a mental illness, intellectual and developmental disability, or related condition is present or is suspected to be present.
 Nursing facilities are responsible to notify the DHHS designated contractor for PASRR within seven (7) business days of the significant change so that either a PASRR I or PASRR II evaluation can be arranged, whichever is indicated by the change.
 The process then follows the same steps as for the initial Level I PASRR evaluation process. - 2.
-Once the PASRR II is completed, communication of changes in service needs must occur with the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMH/DD/SAS), who is responsible to arrange and assure Mental Health (MH) and IDD services for residents who are appropriate for additional services. - D. Level II Screen Postponements - 1.
-Federal regulations (42 CFR 483.130) allow short-term nursing facility admissions for some applicants with SMI, IDD, or RC.
-These time-limited approvals are authorized during the Level I screen process when any of the following six (6) circumstances are applicable: - a.
+Once the PASRR II evaluation is completed, the results are sent to the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMH/DD/SAS), for a determination of specialized service needs.

+D. Level II Screen Postponements

+- 1. Federal regulations (42 CFR 483.130) allow short-term nursing facility admissions for some applicants with SMI, IDD, or RC.
+These time-limited approvals are authorized during the Level I or Level II (refer to e. and f. below) screen process when any of the following six (6) circumstances are applicable: - a.
 Convalescent care (30-calendar-day approval): applies to admissions to nursing facilities directly from acute care hospitals;